 The 4 M words are; Meals, Muscles, Meditation, and Mindset.
 Or in other words, the four aspects of health that this blog is going to focus on are your nutrition, your physical health, your mental health, and your outlook on the world.
 And yes, what they all have in common is “your” This blog is going to focus on YOU.
 Click on the tabs under “Blog” to find out more information about each M word.

-I will be dropping a new blog every THURSDAY night, rotating through the different categories.
-So, if last week I released a “Meals” blog, then this week I will release a “Muscles” blog and so on.
 The goal of each blog post is to be informative and educational yet also light and funny.
 I’ll do my best to make sure that it’s all backed up by the latest scientific fitness and nutrition research.
 However, I assume you don’t enjoy reading pages and pages of sciencey gibberish, so I will do you the favor of paraphrasing the main points and conclusions.
 I will always cite all the research I use, so if you’re bored in the house, and in the house bored, feel free to read through the research to make sure I’m not lying.

 I also want to make sure that I’m posting the most relevant information possible, so if you have any requests on what I should write about or if you just feel like telling me what a great job I’m doing, feel free to use the contact form below for any suggestions, comments, and questions!
 I also take Venmo…

 Lastly, you know I gotta plug my IG, so check me out @seagull_strength for more great fitness related content!